 HttpURLConnection does not support the

-used without needing a dependency on the Joda Time library.
-If Joda Time is not
+now be used without needing a dependency on the Joda Time library.
+If Joda

 It is now possible to define global formats that will be used when parsing and printing date and time types.
 See Section 7.7, “Configuring a global date & time format” for details.